 As a Fort Lauderdale criminal defense lawyer, you hear this question a lot and it’s a hard one to answer.
 Most people expect a very legal-sounding response.
 One that goes something like this:

 I defend people because without good, competent defense the constitution has no value.
 If people are charged with crimes and we don’t have a system in place to ensure fair treatment, then the system can become out of balance.

 But that’s not the whole truth.
 While being a “cause” attorney or “constitutional warrior” has benefits, for me, preserving our constitutional rights is merely a fringe benefit of the job I love.
 The real truth is that for me and many other criminal defense lawyers that I know, the main benefit is making a huge difference in the lives of some really great people.
 Those “people” can be your father; your mother; a brother or sister; or your child.
 The real truth is that they are human beings and many of those human beings, I learn to really care about during my time defending them.

 Have they done wrong?
 Sometimes they’ve done a whole lot of wrong, some really bad things.
-But if I’ve learned nothing else as a criminal defense attorney, I’ve learned this: every human being has some good inside of them if you look for it.
+But if I’ve learned nothing else as a criminal defense lawyer, I’ve learned this: every human being has some good inside of them if you look for it.

 My job is to look for and find the good in each client I defend.
 My mission as both a criminal defense lawyer and criminal appellate attorney is to uncover all those great qualities my client has demonstrated over the course of his or her life.
 Once I get to the truth and understand the admirable and good parts of the person, I get the privilege of being a storyteller on their behalf.

 Usually during a discussion like this, the next question I hear is “What if you KNOW your client is guilty?
 “How can you defend them?”